HR: you can't be everywhere... but your AI Agent can!

 In any automation, there are two key elements:

-- The “Trigger” → The event that launches the AI agent (e.g., a message on Slack, an email, a form submission).
+1. The “Trigger” → The event that launches the AI agent (e.g., a message on Slack, an email, a form submission).

-- The “Actions” → What the AI will execute in response.
+2. The “Actions” → What the AI will execute in response.

-In my example, it goes like this:
+In my example, this gives:

 The trigger: a message sent on Slack.